STPHxBioinformatics/ndp/README.md

 * /OUTPUT_FOLDER/04_split_bed_files/f_{filename}_bar_BARCODE.bed: Separated BED files for each barcode.
 * /OUTPUT_FOLDER/05_final_fastqs/f_{filename}_bar_BARCODE_extracted.fastq: Separated fastq files for each barcode.
 * /OUTPUT_FOLDER/06_emu_abundance: Contains output of amu annotation in sample subfolders.

+## Project status
+We do not plan to adapt this pipeline any futher.
+It could however be modified to fit other applications, as:

+* ...the primer sequences in the files PATH/TO/ndp/0_scripts may be changed to other primer sequences.
+* ...the  pipeline may be adapted to other target organisms by using other Emu databases or creating custom Emu databases.
+For more info, please visit the [Emu GitLab](https://gitlab.com/treangenlab/emu) page.

 ## Setup